rust-lang/rust/text/0000-manually-drop.md

 }
 ```

-It is proposed that such pattern would become idiomatic for structures where fields must be dropped
+It is proposed that this pattern would become idiomatic for structures where fields must be dropped
 in a particular order.

 # How We Teach This